JacquesCarette/Drasil/wiki/Benefits-of-Drasil.md

 # Benefits of Drasil

 Drasil's use of generative programming has a transformative impact on the development process.
 Here we collect examples demonstrating how Drasil's generative approach simplifies the development process, enhances code quality, and ensures the reliability of your projects.
+See [Quantifying Productivity and Ease of Use](Quantifying-Productivity-and-Ease-of-Use) for a similar discussion.

 ---